Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/06_Blue_Green_Deployment.md

 In an existing SIT and production environments, you already have the history version of the web application **(red color webpage)** being deployed.
 To release a new version of web application with blue color webpage, you are require to trigger the build and deploy for SIT and production pipeline that you have configured earlier.

-1. From your local machine, navigate to your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
+1. Navigate to the CodeArts Repo management console, open your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
 Modify the source code to deploy a web application with **blue color background**, uncomment the line that marked as blue color code.

     ```
     header {